Erik Martin Dilan

 Erik Martin Dilan (born May 11, 1974) is an American politician.
 A Democrat, Dilan represents the 54th district of the New York Assembly which comprises the Brooklyn neighborhoods of Bushwick, Cypress Hills, East New York, Ocean Hill, and Brownsville.
 Formerly, he represented the 37th district of the New York City Council from 2002 to 2014.
+In 2026, Dilan was primaried for his Assembly seat in District 54, and on June 23, 2026, he lost the Democratic primary to Christian Celeste Tate.

 Early life, education, and early career

 Dilan graduated from Norman Thomas High School, Philippa Schuyler Middle School, and P.S.
 151. He later graduated from St. John's University, earning an A.S. in Business Administration.

 He was a member of Community School Board 32.

 New York City Council

 Elections

 In 2001, incumbent Democrat NYC Councilman (and Dilan's father) Martin Malave Dilan of the 37th Council district decided to retire in order to run for the New York Senate.
 Dilan decided to run for his father's seat.
 He won the Democratic primary with a plurality of 33% of the vote.
 In the general election, Dilan won the seat with 87% and defeated three third party candidates.
 In 2003, he was challenged in the Democratic primary by just one candidate, State Senator Nellie R. Santiago, and defeated her 65%–35%.
 He won re-election to second term with 92% of the vote.
 In 2005, he was unopposed in the primary and won re-election to a third term with 84% of the vote.
 In 2007, he wasn't challenged at all to win a fourth term.
 In 2009, won re-election to a fifth term with 87% of the vote.

+Dilan faced a primary challenge in 2024 from Samy Nemir Olivares, retaining his seat by a mere 190 votes.
+In 2026, he will be facing a primary challenge from Christian Celeste Tate.